kaisnb/fashioncloud-challange/README.md

 ## Documentation

-To generate an API-Documenation compodoc is installed.
+To generate an API-Documenation compodoc is used.

 ```bash
 # generate documentation